internetarchive/iaux/packages/iajs/README.md

 Maybe have a global config?

-This would allow things like login credentials, and maybe globally changing the API base for all apis
+This would allow things like login credentials, and maybe globally changing the API base for all APIs